barumau/pandunia/english/103_logatipe.md

 ## Word class roles in Mini Pandunia

 In Mini Pandunia, the class of a content word is seldom permanent.
-A word like
+Words take different roles depending on their position in sentences.
+For example, the word
 **amə**
-('love') can function as a verb, noun or adjective depending on its position in the sentence.
+'love' can function as a verb, noun or adjective as demonstrated below.

 **me _amə_ te.**
 – I _love_ you. (verb)